 - ½ teaspoon lemon zest

-Place the spring form tin in the roasting / baking tray.
+- Place the spring form tin in a roasting / baking tray.
+The roasting tray / baking tray should be able to fit the spring form tin.